zio/zio/microsite/src/main/tut/datatypes/queue.md

 } yield ()
 ```

-You can use `awaitShutdown` to execute an action when the queue is shut down.
+You can use `awaitShutdown` to execute an effect when the queue is shut down.
 This will wait until the queue is shut down.
 If the queue is already shutdown, it will resume right away.

 ```tut:silent
 val res: UIO[Unit] = for {